 - 8 oz cream cheese, softened

 - 3 1/2 cups powdered sugar

 - Preheat the oven to 350 degrees F. Grease a sheet pan (18" x 13" x 1").
 Set aside.

 - In a large bowl, cream together butter and sugar until light and fluffy, about 5 minutes.
 Beat in eggs, bananas, and vanilla.
-Add flour, baking powder, and salt.
+Switch to low speed and add buttermilk then blend until combined.
+Add flour, baking soda, and salt.
 Mix until just combined.

 - Pour batter into greased pan.
 Bake 16-25 minutes, until a toothpick inserted into the center, comes out clean.
 Cool completely.